Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - Understanding comes from learning what a thing does and what it can be used for.
 - E.g. Learning a definition and its corresponding example.
 - Tackle consciousness by thinking about it in terms of a function.
-- Compare the information processing that happens when conscious verses unconscious to learn the differences.
+- Compare the information processing that happens when conscious versus unconscious to learn the differences.
 - Two sources of data
   - *Priming experiments*: expose subjects to a stimulus that’s too quick to be consciously registered and see what happens
-  - *Double dissociation*: if the impairment of one cognitive function doesn’t lead to the impairment of another and vise versa, then we can conclude that the two functions are independent.
+  - *Double dissociation*: if the impairment of one cognitive function doesn’t lead to the impairment of another and vice versa, then we can conclude that the two functions are independent.
 - In one priming experiment, if the subject is unconsciously flashed a related image, they’re able to identify the proceeding image faster.
 - Priming suggests that non-conscious information processing occurs.
 - Semantic priming suggests that high-level information processing, such as meaning, take place below the threshold of consciousness.